 Wash hands with soap and water or use hand sanitizer frequently.

-Avoid gathering in groups when possible.

-Maintain smart physical distancing of at least 6 feet.

 Doing these things will create the best environment for all of us.
 Are there any questions?

 I realize that from time to time we may forget to follow these precautions.
 If so, we will remind each other.
 Repetitive or intentional violations are a different matter and may be cause for formal disciplinary action.